+The security provided by the ASG can be used to control, protect, and monitor the Internal Network's use of controlled protocols on the External Network.
 Access control is achieved by enforcing configurable policies on controlled protocol traffic to and from the Internal Network users.
 The policy may include authentication, authorization, content filtering, and auditing.
-In addition, the ProxySG provides optimization of data transfer between ProxySG nodes on a WAN using its Application Delivery Network (ADN) technology.
+In addition, the ASG provides optimization of data transfer between ProxySG or ASG nodes on a WAN using its Application Delivery Network (ADN) technology.
+Protection is achieved by on-board malware and antivirus scanning of policy-designated inbound traffic, and integration of threat intelligence into the traffic and session management.
 Optimization is achieved by enforcing a configurable policy on traffic traversing the WAN.
-Additionally, the ProxySG offers network traffic acceleration by using the AES-NI feature of the Intel processor.
+Additionally, the ASG offers network traffic acceleration by using the AES-NI feature10 of the Intel processor.